Detroit Communities & Neighborhoods: All About the Different Districts in Detroit

 Before World War I, the area began to transform from residential to commercial properties.
 The 1950s through 1980s saw demolition and rehabilitation of older buildings.
 In the 1990s through today, that focus has shifted toward revitalization.

 Midtown's diversity includes the Art Center, Medical Center, Wayne State University, the Detroit Public Library, and the Detroit Historical Museum.
 The Cultural Center is also there and includes a number of eateries, galleries, lofts, and condos, as well as nightlife venues and other attractions.

-While Midtown is mostly commercial, there are still residential neighborhoods with single family homes exhibiting Queen Anne and other historic architectural styles.
-Midtown includes the zip code 48201 and 48202.
+While Midtown is mostly commercial, there are still residential neighborhoods with single-family homes exhibiting Queen Anne and other historic architectural styles.
+Midtown includes the zip codes 48201 and 48202.